abrady/Vulk/README.md

 * depth buffer: I think I should just use the depth buffer I'm already allocating in Vulk.
 * I also don't know if the 2 subpass needs the depth buffer?
 * I don't need to build the command buffer each frame
+* constify our code? kinda a pain but may save time eventually
+* DeferredRenderGeo.pipeline has 4 colorblends explicitly specified because we're making 4 attachments in VulkDeferredRenderpass.
+  Probably we should have a .renderpass file at some point that describes the subpasses and attachments...

+## 9/10/24

+Vulk: ERROR: 2 message: Validation Error: [ VUID-VkFramebufferCreateInfo-pAttachments-00879 ]
+Object 0: handle = 0x12923b00f70, type = VK_OBJECT_TYPE_DEVICE; | MessageID = 0xef3de402 | vkCreateFramebuffer:  Framebuffer Attachment (1) conflicts with the image's IMAGE_USAGE flags (VK_IMAGE_USAGE_INPUT_ATTACHMENT_BIT).
+The Vulkan spec states: If renderpass is not VK_NULL_HANDLE, flags does not include VK_FRAMEBUFFER_CREATE_IMAGELESS_BIT, each element of pAttachments that is used as an input attachment by renderPass must have been created with a usage value including VK_IMAGE_USAGE_INPUT_ATTACHMENT_BIT (<https://vulkan.lunarg.com/doc/view/1.3.250.1/windows/1.3-extensions/vkspec.html#VUID-VkFramebufferCreateInfo-pAttachments-00879>)

+## 9/9/24

+Vulk: ERROR: 2 message: Validation Error: [ VUID-VkGraphicsPipelineCreateInfo-renderPass-06038 ]
+Object 0: handle = 0x612f93000000004e, type = VK_OBJECT_TYPE_SHADER_MODULE;
+Object 1: handle = 0x69eeaa0000000047, type = VK_OBJECT_TYPE_RENDER_PASS; | MessageID = 0x36ed8418 | vkCreateGraphicsPipelines(): pCreateInfos[0]
+Shader consumes input attachment index 4 but that is greater than the pSubpasses[1].inputAttachmentCount (3) The Vulkan spec states: If renderPass is not VK_NULL_HANDLE and the pipeline is being created with fragment shader state the fragment shader must not read from any input attachment that is defined as VK_ATTACHMENT_UNUSED in subpass (<https://vulkan.lunarg.com/doc/view/1.3.250.1/windows/1.3-extensions/vkspec.html#VUID-VkGraphicsPipelineCreateInfo-renderPass-06038>)

+## 9/9/24 DeferredRenderLighting pipeline

+Vulk: ERROR: 2 message: Validation Error: [ VUID-VkGraphicsPipelineCreateInfo-layout-07988 ]
+Object 0: handle = 0x612f93000000004e, type = VK_OBJECT_TYPE_SHADER_MODULE;
+Object 1: handle = 0x7f79ad0000000050, type = VK_OBJECT_TYPE_PIPELINE_LAYOUT; | MessageID = 0x215f02cd | vkCreateGraphicsPipelines(): pCreateInfos[0]
+Set 0 Binding 23 in shader (VK_SHADER_STAGE_FRAGMENT_BIT) uses descriptor slot (expected `VK_DESCRIPTOR_TYPE_INPUT_ATTACHMENT`) but not declared in pipeline layout The Vulkan spec states: If a resource variables is declared in a shader, a descriptor slot in layout must match the shader stage (<https://vulkan.lunarg.com/doc/view/1.3.250.1/windows/1.3-extensions/vkspec.html#VUID-VkGraphicsPipelineCreateInfo-layout-07988>)

+* The shader uses a descriptor slot for an input attachment (expected VK_DESCRIPTOR_TYPE_INPUT_ATTACHMENT) at binding 23, set 0.
+* However, the pipeline layout does not declare a descriptor slot for an input attachment at binding 23, set 0.

+Okay, so either we're not setting this properly, or not extracting it from the spv. bisect

+where should I be using VK_DESCRIPTOR_TYPE_INPUT_ATTACHMENT?

+* pool size            : VkDescriptorPoolSize
+* descriptor set layout: VkDescriptorSetLayoutBinding
+* write it to the ds   : VkWriteDescriptorSet
+* pipeline input?

+## 9/8/24

+* DeferredRenderGeo.pipeline fails to get created
+* because colorAttachmentCount = 4 (for the gbufs) but the pipeline only has one pColorBlendState

+what we need:

+* gbufs properly added - done

 ## 8/30/24